knowler/react-ssr-with-purgecss-concatenated-classname-example/README.md

 CSS-in-JS.
 One way to improve the output of the purged css is to provide it rendered markup.
 Of course, this isn’t perfect since React apps are complex, but it is a step in the right direction.

+This was scaffolded using [my own project boilerplate](https://github.com/knowler/project), so note that many of the dependencies and configuration are not needed for the example.